MethodicalAcceleratorDesign/MAD-NG/docs/source/funcutils.rst

 Functors
 ========

-Functors are objects that behave like functions with :type:`callable` semantic, and like readonly arrays with :type:`indexable` semantic translated into function call with the index as unique argument.
+Functors are objects that behave like functions with :type:`callable` semantic, and also like readonly arrays with :type:`indexable` semantic, where the index is translated as a unique argument into the function call.
 The module :mod:`MAD.gfunc` offers few functions to expert users for creating and manipulating them.

 .. function:: functor(f)